 Glossika German: This is another very unique product that improves your fluency through a highly repetitive ‘listen and repeat’ approach.

 It is, in my opinion, one of the the most useful tools I’ve seen for training German listening comprehension.
-Definitely not a conventional course but you’ll be amazed at how effective it is at improving your German fluency if you use it daily.
+Definitely not a conventional course but you’ll be amazed at how effective it is at improving your German fluency if you use it daily (read my Glossika review).

 Why German Is Easy: A great guide put together by Benny Lewis, author of Fluent In 3 Months, for overcoming the most common hurdles in German.

 If you’re just starting out with German and facing difficulties getting your head around features of the language, this will help you.

 MOSAlingua German: This app for Android and iPhone is a fantastic mobile tool to study German that includes over 3000 flashcards, excellent dialogues, progress tracking and more.